ajeetraina/kvm/README.md

-# Running Virtual Machine Inside a Docker Container using MacVLAN
+# Running Virtual Machine Inside a Docker Container with MacVLAN networking

 Yes, you heard it right.
 Its VM running inside Docker Container.
 But why will I need that?
 Say, your company has been using legacy application in terms of appliance model and it is being provided in terms of VMs.
 Now you get a requirement saying it has to be containerized.
 This guide can help you containerizing the VM appliance by running it inside Docker Container.